Online Master's Degrees in Bioinformatics - Accredited Programs

 Sherry Ogg, PhD Johns Hopkins University

-Dr. Sherry Ogg is a senior lecturer at the Center for Biotechnology Education at Johns Hopkins University.
-She teaches courses on advanced cell biology, agricultural biotechnology, molecular biology, introduction to bioinformatics, and biofuels for Johns Hopkins' online advanced academic program in biotechnology.
+Dr. Sherry Ogg is a senior lecturer at Johns Hopkins University Center for Biotechnology Education.
+She teaches or has taught courses on advanced cell biology; agricultural biotechnology; molecular biology; introduction to bioinformatics; and biofuels for Johns Hopkins' online advanced academic program in biotechnology.